-In 2010, Sweden tried to break free from the ABBA sound with a singer-songwriter entry.
-They needn’t have bothered.
-Bergendahl seemed nervous onstage, and her attempt to overcompensate led to a shaky vocal.
-The lighting and camerawork overshadowed the mood piece.
+In 2010, Sweden tried to break free from the usual Melodifestivalen schlager sound with an acoustic guitar-driven pop ballad.
+Unfortunately, Bergendahl seemed nervous on the Oslo stage, and her attempt to overcompensate led to a shaky vocal.
+Moreover, the flashy lighting and camerawork overshadowed the mood piece.
 For the first time ever, Sweden failed to qualify for the Final.

 “Congratulations” by Silvia Night

-In 2006, Iceland sent a comic actress to Greece with an entry that satirized the Eurovision Song Contest.
+In 2006, Iceland sent a comic actress to Greece with an entry that satirized the Song Contest.
 The staging sent up various Eurovision performance conventions, such as rapid costume changes and gyrating male dancers.
-The entry caused controversy because some lyrics violated the contest’s policy for expletives, and her response to the protest (“fucking Greeks”) was viewed as an insult by the host country.
-Her routine was booed by the crowd from start to finish.
+However, Night acted like a diva during her time in Athens, calling the stage crew and the press in attendance “fucking amateurs” and having a member of an entourage carry off a journalist who annoyed her, calling him out with a slur that was reported as being “fucking Greeks” but was actually even cruder.
+The whole shtick was part of her act, as was her “accidentally” singing “I’ll fucking win” during rehearsals.
+To say that her humor didn’t translate was an understatement: her performance was booed by the crowd from start to finish.
 Controversy notwithstanding, the joke wasn’t funny.
 The Icelandic entry was upstaged by Lithuania’s entry, LT United’s “We are the Winners,” which told the same joke more succinctly and more effectively.
 Iceland failed to qualify for the Final.

 “Drip Drop” by Safura

-In 2010, Azerbaijan was the bookie’s choice to take the Eurovision crown.
-They spared no expense to win, spending over a million dollars to stage and market the song: they released a slickly-produced recorded version as a free download (which, in truth, sounded great), they hired Beyonce’s choreographer, and they put her in a designer light-up dress.
-The result was an over-staged mess.
-Safura was uncomfortable walking down steep steps in 4-inch heels and needed her “scumbag boyfriend” backup dancer to help her down the stairs.
-The choreography sent her down the catwalk to reach the wind machine, but during the climactic point of the song, sent her running back to reach her next mark at center stage (the so-called “Safura sprint”).
+In 2010, Azerbaijan was the bookie’s choice to take the Eurovision trophy.
+No expense was spared, as the oil-rich country spent over a million dollars to stage and market their song: a slickly-produced recorded version was released as a free download, Beyonce’s choreographer was hired, and singer Safura was clad in a designer light-up dress.
+The result, however, was an over-staged mess.
+Safura was so uncomfortable walking down steep steps in 4-inch heels that she needed her “scumbag boyfriend” backup dancer to help her down the stairs.
+The choreographer sent her down the catwalk to reach the wind machine then, during the climactic point of the song, sent her running back to reach her next mark at center stage (dubbed by the press room as the “Safura sprint”).
 Graham Norton put it best: “Beyonce got [the choreographer’s] best work.”
-Despite that, Azerbaijan sailed through the Semifinals.
-But disastrously, it drew the first slot in the Final and ultimately finished a disappointing 5th.
+Though Azerbaijan sailed through the Semifinals, they disastrously drew the first slot in the Final and ultimately finished a disappointing 5th.
 Don’t feel too bad, because Azerbaijan won the next year with a less busy staging.